jeffb-stell/simple-webapp/README.md

 	-----> Running bats test suite
 	 ✓ apachectl binary is found in PATH

-The serverspec tests make sure Apache us installed, enabled and running.
+The serverspec tests make sure Apache is installed, enabled and running.
 It also tests to make sure port 80 is open and whether the updated index.html file exists where its supposed to.

 Those results look like this.